gr-blog/gregros.dev/posts/typescript/03/fixing-type-inference-in-generic-rest-parameters.post.md

 # When type inference fails
 Because we’re not specifying the type parameter `T`, we’re asking TypeScript to figure out what it should be on its own.

-In other words, we’re asking the compiler to *infer* it – figure out what it should be based on the types it does know about.
+In other words, we’re asking the compiler to *infer* it – use the types it does know about to figure out what it should be.

 Type inference is a convenience feature, so it can get pretty murky.
 TypeScript can basically choose whatever method it wants.